 A guy on a dating site caught my attention!

 A rarity because 99.5% of the profiles I’ve read suck.
 Yes, that works out to 1 in 200 stand out in a good way.

-So, this guy has decent photos (not cheesy photos—him holding fish, or holding a camera in front of a mirror, or holding some ex’s hand!) and the written portion is witty.
-Great!
+So, this guy has decent photos (not cheesy photos—him holding fish, or holding a camera in front of a bathroom mirror, or holding some ex’s hand!) and the written portion was witty.

-I ask him to call me so I can make sure he “doesn’t sound like Mickey Mouse,” which he finds amusing.
-(I have learned from experience!
-And if you do sound like MM, don’t freak out because there’s a woman out there who will totally dig that.
+(If you sound like MM, don’t freak out because there’s a woman out there who will totally dig that.
 Or at least not be bothered by it, like my shallow ass.)

-So far we don’t know if there’ll be physical/sexual chemistry but we know there’s a chance of intellectual/emotional connection.
+So far we don’t know sexual chemistry vs emotional connection is, but we know there’s a chance of intellectual/emotional connection.

 Some guys get nervous.
 If a lady wants a date, it’s totally okay to help a gent out a bit by indicating an interest.
 In fact, it’s appreciated.

 For example: “Well, you don’t sound like Mickey and I kinda like you so far (laugh), should we meet?”